suobset/skushagra/content/posts/2026-01-22-ti-launchpad.md

 But Arduino has this too now.
 The `arduino-cli` and PlatformIO both support command-line workflows.
 This isn't a TI-specific advantage anymore.

-Though, `ardunio-cli` can be a bit clunky for complex projects, whereas TI's toolchain feels more straightforward for multi-file C projects with custom linker scripts.
-This means less fighting with the build system when you want to do something non-standard.
-Yes, Arduino can utilize Makefiles or CMake, but it's not the default path.
+However, `arduino-cli` can be clunky for complex projects — TI's toolchain feels more straightforward for multi-file C projects with custom linker scripts and startup code.
+Less fighting with the build system when you want to do something non-standard.
+Coming from x86 assembly and systems programming, TI's approach just feels more familiar: `arm-none-eabi-gcc`, `mspdebug`, standard Makefiles, direct register manipulation.
+Arduino's abstractions are great for beginners, but they can get in the way when you want to dig deeper.

-TI's toolchain feels more "traditional" to me — using `arm-none-eabi-gcc`, `mspdebug`, and standard Makefiles.
-Arduino's abstractions sometimes feel like they get in the way of that traditional workflow, especially when you want to do something non-standard.
-For example, integrating custom linker scripts or startup code can be more straightforward in TI's environment.

-Coming from a background of writing C and assembly for x86 and other architectures, TI's toolchain feels more familiar.
-The concepts of linker scripts, startup files, and direct register manipulation align more closely with what I've done in other contexts.
-Arduino abstracts some of that away, which is great for beginners but can feel limiting when you want to dig deeper.

 ## Choosing Based on Context